 Plans and timetables have been set for commercial HVAC units.
 But the start of the phaseout for residential AC systems hasn’t yet been scheduled.
 However, the phaseout could commence around 2024 and take 10 years to finish.

 At that time, you could need to replace your equipment anyway, since the regular life span for an AC system is often 15 years.

 Installed Before 2010

-Give our Experts a call at 859-905-0834 right away and we’ll help you start finding an updated unit.
+Give our Experts a call at 859-905-0834 now and we’ll help you start finding an updated unit.

-How Do I Determine What Kind Refrigerant My AC Uses?
+How Do I Find Out What Refrigerant My AC Uses?

-Why are Refrigerants Detrimental to the Environment?
+Why are Refrigerants Hurtful to the Environment?

 - R410a is the alternative for R22.
-It’s what you’ll find in all new cooling units currently.
+It’s what you’ll find in all new air conditioning systems currently.

 What Should I Do in the Meantime?